clr2of8/DPAT/README.md

 secretsdump.py -system registry/SYSTEM -ntds "Active Directory/ntds.dit" LOCAL -outputfile customer
 ```

 If you would like to report on password history, include the `-history` flag as shown below.
+Note: Jan/2020 Josh Wright reported that the history hashes are not exported correctly on ntds.dit files from Win2K16 TP4 and later.
+See this [issue](https://github.com/SecureAuthCorp/impacket/issues/656).

 ```sh